osteele/gojekyll/README.md

 It doesn't run on Windows, and it may not work for you.

 In addition to the limitations listed below, this software isn't robust.
 Jekyll, Hugo, and other mature projects have lots of test coverage, and have had lots of testing by lots of people.
-I've only this in limited ways, in the month since I started writing it.
+I've this used only in limited ways, in the month since I started writing it.

 ### Current Limitations